LAST UPDATED – JANUARY 19th 2018

 TV Universe #6 – The TV Movie

-God Bless Philip Segal for getting the bloody thing made in the first place.
-And thank God it never led to anything.
+Enemy Within, as Philip Segal says we can call it.
+We’re grateful he got it made but equally grateful it never led to anything.
 But it did two very important things – it gave the whole concept a shot in the arm and showed the Beeb that audience for the show was still there.
 Stands on its own for fairly obvious reasons.